Small Business HQ

 Among all the challenges of custom CRM, cost is the primary factor that makes companies opt for a ready-to-implement CRM solution.

-Off-the-shelf CRM tools come with ongoing support and technological upgrades so that businesses don’t have to worry about maintenance.
+Off-the-shelf CRM tools come with ongoing support and technological upgrades so businesses don’t have to worry about maintenance.

 We’ll discuss the top off-the-shelf CRM tools later in this article.
 First, let’s understand the pros and cons of off-the-shelf CRM tools.